Templating with RazorEngine for Print Forms

 ext_number

-It allows you to dynamically define a template and view the resulting output or error information.
-SampleRazorRunner comes with a sample Razor markup file, RazorTemplateSample.cshtml.
-This example displays some data about an order.
+It allows dynamically setting the template and seeing the resulting output or error information.
+Initially, the SampleRazorRunner includes an example of Razor markup - RazorTemplateSample.cshtml.
+This example outputs some data about the open order.

-If you want to use this mechanism in your plugin, you can copy the RazorRunner.cs file and specify the System.Runtime.CompilerServices.Unsafe section in app.config.
+If you want to use this mechanism in your plugin, you can reference the RazorRunner.cs file and specify the section about System.Runtime.CompilerServices.Unsafe in app.config.

-When creating and using Razor templates for printing in Resto.Front.Api, it is worth knowing Markup Language.
+When creating and using Razor templates for printing in Resto.Front.Api, it is important to know about the Syrve markup description language.

 Below is a simple example of using this functionality: